angadsingh/argos-presence/README.md

 #### Home Assistant Integration

-Once `argos-presence` is up and running, streaming your picamera or RTMP camera feed, doing motion detection, doing local or remote object detection by calling the `argos` service or API, and sending presence state to HA via MQTT, you can create an MQTT sensor and automations in HA to act on that presence state
+Once `argos-presence` is up and running, streaming your picamera or RTMP camera feed, doing motion detection, doing local or remote object detection by calling the `argos` service or API, and sending presence state to HA via MQTT, you can create an MQTT sensor and automation in HA to act on that presence state

 Create the MQTT sensor: